Jul 17, 2018

 • Heat a large sauté pan over medium heat, add the butter and allow to melt.
 Add the rolls and toast until golden brown on both sides, about 2 minutes each side.
 Remove and set aside on a platter.

 • Fill each roll with about ½ cup of the lobster salad.
-Garnish with a pinch of paprika and serve with lemon wedges on the side.
+Serve with lemon wedges on the side.

 DID YOU MAKE THIS?